Star Clippers Review: Sailing the Caribbean on the Star Flyer

 While you dine, a pianist plays live classical music on a white baby grand piano.

-Dinner was always pleasant – and it was lovely to see the restaurant gussied up for the evening, with white tablecloths and a fresh pink carnation in a silver vase decorating each table.
+But dinner was always pleasant – and it was lovely to see the restaurant gussied up for the evening, with white tablecloths and a fresh pink carnation in a silver vase decorating each table.

 Dress code